 Yes, we have a large volume of solo guests travelling throughout the year.
 We do though require at least two adult guests before we can run a tour, so at times, we may need to place you on a waitlist basis until we receive another booking before we can confirm the departure.
 This can happen overnight however if you are well organised and booking months in advance it may take a while before we can confirm your tour.

-No. In fairness to all our guests, we rotate each seating at each stop.
-Everyone likes a turn in the front and we do at times have guests who have difficult in hearing.
+No. In fairness to all our guests.
 Should you suffer from motion sickness, then perhaps consider taking motion sickness tablets prior to the tour.
-If you still prefer the front seat then the private charter option would be best for you.
+If you still prefer the front seat then the private charter option would be best for you

 For your comfort light coloured clothing is always recommended.
 Try and disregard dark colours such as black, brown and dark blue as some insects such as mosquitoes and March flies are attracted to them.
 Shorts and T/Shirt or light cotton shirt works best.
 If travelling during the months on June, July and August, perhaps a light sweater is advisable as it can get a little cool on the Daintree River Cruise, especially in the early hours of the day.
 Runners or flat sandals are fine, thongs/flip flops although acceptable are not advisable as you can slip in the rainforest when walking on wet surfaces or leaves.